ingesolvoll/kee-frame/README.md

 Using URL strings in your links and navigation is error prone and quickly becomes a maintenance problem.
 Therefore, kee-frame encourages you to only interact with route data instead of concrete URLs.
 It provides 2 abstractions to help you with that:

-The `kee-frame.core/path-for` function accepts a bidi route and returns a URL string:
+The `kee-frame.core/path-for` function accepts a reitit route and returns a URL string:

-`(k/path-for [:todos :id 14]) => "/todos/14"`
+`(k/path-for [:todos {:id 14}]) => "/todos/14"`

 Kee-frame also includes a re-frame effect for triggering a browser navigation, after all navigation is a side effect.
-The effect is `:navigate-to` and it accepts a bidi route.
+The effect is `:navigate-to` and it accepts a reitit route.
 The example below shows a handler that receives some data and navigates to the view page for those data.

 ```clojure
 (reg-event-fx :todo-added